-In this article we will guide you on how to best prepare for your Cambridge Human, Social, and Political Sciences interview, with guides on past Cambridge interview questions, interview tips, mock examples and real experiences from students who have sat the Cambridge HSPS panel interview.
+This article guides candidates on how to best prepare for the Cambridge Human, Social, and Political Sciences interview, with guides on past HSPS Cambridge interview questions, interview tips, mock examples and real experiences from students who have sat the Cambridge HSPS panel interview.

 This article has been made from a collection of accounts from Oxbridge applicants.

-The Cambridge University Youtube channel has a video in which various successful applicants share their advice and experience, including a Human Social and Political Sciences Cambridge student.
+The Cambridge University Youtube channel has a video in which various successful applicants share their advice and experience, including a Human Social and Political Sciences Cambridge student talking about how to answer Cambridge HSPS interview questions.
 This may be useful to watch, to get an idea of what to expect at interviews:

 What is the Cambridge Human, Social, and Political Sciences interview structure?

 At Cambridge, each college organises its own interviews for HSPS, so there is not a universal structure that the interview process will follow and there will likely be different HSPS Cambridge interview questions.
-It is most likely that you will have to submit a short piece of written work in advance of the interview (which you will be informed of in your invitation to interview).
+It is most likely that candidates will have to submit a short piece of written work in advance of the interview (which they will be informed of in their invitation to interview).
 This will not be assessed in itself, but is simply to be used as the basis for discussion during the interview.
-It is also highly likely that you will meet interviews from multiple of the subjects offered in the range of HSPS.
+It is also highly likely that they will meet interviews from multiple of the subjects offered in the range of HSPS.

-To find out about the interview arrangements at a particular college, you can see that college’s website, where they will detail how their admissions process for HSPS works.
+To find out about the interview arrangements at a particular college, candidates can see that college’s website, where they will detail how their admissions process for HSPS works.

 What are the Cambridge Human, Social, and Political Sciences interview dates?